mwouts/jupytext/README.md

 💡 **Tip:** You can automate the notebook reloading by installing the [Jupyter Collaboration](docs/jupyter-collaboration.md) extension.

-To pair a notebook in Jupyter Lab, use the command `Pair Notebook with percent Script` from the Command Palette:
+To pair a notebook in JupyterLab, use the command `Pair Notebook with percent Script` from the Command Palette:

 ![](https://github.com/mwouts/jupytext/blob/64b4be818508760116f91bf156342cb4cf724d93/docs/images/pair_commands.png?raw=true)